a2d8a4v/larnmvp/README.md

 ## 條款（ License ）

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details